qradiolink/qradiolink/README.md

 About
 -----
-- QRadioLink is a building platform based on Gnuradio for hobbyists, tinkerers and radio enthusiasts which allows experimenting with SDR hardware using different modulation schemes for digital data transmissions and analog modes.
+- QRadioLink is a GUI for a collection of Gnuradio modems, built for hobbyists, tinkerers and radio enthusiasts, which allows experimenting with SDR hardware using different digital and analog modes
 - Possible applications: digital walkie talkie, baby monitor, video camera streaming, IoT devices which are RF enabled, radio LAN, robotics.
-- Receives and transmits analog voice, digital voice, low resolution video and text, IP protocol.
+- Receives and transmits analog voice, digital voice, low resolution video, text, IP protocol.
+- Somewhat touchscreen friendly user interface.
 - Digital audio transmission uses either a narrow band modem and Codec2 or a high bandwidth modem and Opus.
 - Modems: BPSK, QPSK, 2FSK, 4FSK
 - Modes: narrow FM, SSB, digital voice, digital video, digital data